DegreeCalc

 Virginia offers the Virginia Guaranteed Assistance Program (VGAP) covering tuition and fees for need-based students.
 The Virginia Tuition Assistance Grant provides up to $3,750/year for private college students.
 The G3 program covers community college tuition for in-demand fields.

-Beyond state programs, Virginia students can access federal Pell Grants (up to $7,395/year for 2025-2026), Federal Supplemental Educational Opportunity Grants (FSEOG), and federal work-study programs.
-Students should complete the FAFSA as early as possible to maximize aid eligibility.
-Use our FAFSA EFC Calculator to estimate your expected family contribution.
+Beyond state programs, Virginia students can access federal Pell Grants (published 2026-27 maximum: $7,395), Federal Supplemental Educational Opportunity Grants (FSEOG), and Federal Work-Study.
+Students should complete the FAFSA as early as possible for the award year and check state and school priority deadlines.
+Use our FAFSA SAI Calculator to estimate your expected family contribution.

 Student Outcomes in Virginia